 - Apply for a Liability Order – If you do not pay your debt before the hearing date, then the council can apply for a liability order which gives the council more powers to collect the money you owe.

 - Instruct a Debt Enforcement Agent (bailiff) – A bailiff will be instructed to collect the debt on the council’s behalf, and their fees will be added onto the debt you owe.
 If the bailiff is unable to collect the debt, then the council may look to wind-up your company or make you bankrupt if you are a sole trader.

-What are the options available if I can’t afford to pay my business rates?
+What are the options available if I cannot afford to pay my business rates?